 CIDOB analyses the political changes taking place in the region and their effects, both on the countries’ development and international integration strategies, as well as on regional balances.

 CIDOB incorporates the dynamics of other regions of the world into its analysis.
-These include Sub-Saharan Africa and the Sahel and Asia-Pacific.
+These include the Asia-Pacific area, and Sub-Saharan Africa and the Sahel.